-This beautiful hotel plays host to 90 rooms, with guests all having access to their Spa.
+This beautiful hotel plays host to 90 rooms, with guests all having access to their spa.
 Not only that, their rooftop spa experience includes a panoramic sauna, spa bath and a variety of treatments to enjoy.

 Elsewhere, the hotel includes two golf courses, a private cinema, and some of the rooms even have their own steam rooms and spa baths to enjoy in your own privacy.
+Pretty swish, huh?

 A coastal retreat in the historic Whitby, this 4-star hotel features two small, luxury hotels, stone cottages, an “exclusive” lake house and of course, a spa.

 And while the spa is tucked away down below, the rooms feature large windows to look out into the city from – capturing the best of both worlds for guests.
 It’s the perfect choice for those who want to kick back and relax during the day, and hit the town at night.

 If there’s any spa hotel that knows luxury, it’s Swinton Park.
-With over 20,000 acres to explore at the estate, this multi-million pound spa is definitely one to visit.
+With over 20,000 acres to explore at the estate, this multi-million-pound spa is definitely one to visit.

 Offering a choice of a stay in either the castle, a cottage, a tree lodge, or a luxury yurt – the estate is the perfect place to visit more than once, just to try everything out!

-The spa itself features an 18-metre indoor pool, as well as a hydrotherapy pool for guests who want to wind down and relax.
+The spa features an 18-metre indoor pool, as well as a hydrotherapy pool for guests who want to wind down and relax.

 Deserving a place on the list for many, many reasons, The Devonshire Arms Hotel is based in Skipton, close to the picturesque Yorkshire Dales and on the Bolton Abbey estate.
 There’s three reasons to go right there.

-The country house hotel was formerly a 17th century inn, and still carries a ton of character to this day.
+The country house hotel was formerly a 17th-century inn, and still carries a ton of character to this day.

-The food is also something to call home about, with Steve Coogan and Rob Brydon visiting for season one of their travel show ‘The Trip’.
-The estate has two restaurants on offer, including fine-dining restaurant The Burlington, with a less formal restaurant available to eat at called the Brasserie.
+The food is also something to write home about, with Steve Coogan and Rob Brydon visiting for season one of their travel show The Trip.
+The estate has two restaurants, including fine-dining restaurant The Burlington, and a less formal restaurant called the Brasserie.

 The restaurant offering includes their AA Rosette restaurant, serving ‘exquisite dishes’, as well as the option for casual dining and even butler service.
 Very posh indeed.
 Find out more.

-The spa has a variety of facilities available, including an aromatherapy room, where guests can put their feet up and catch up on a bit of reading, a steam room, hot tub, heated outdoor pool, sauna and foot spas to use.
+The spa has a variety of facilities available, including an aromatherapy room – where guests can put their feet up and catch up on a bit of reading – a steam room, hot tub, heated outdoor pool, sauna and foot spas to use.

-Their fine dining aims to ‘delight the senses’, where their casual dining is designed for quick bites, or a more laidback meal by the fire.
+Their fine dining aims to ‘delight the senses’, whereas their casual dining is designed for quick bites or a more laidback meal by the fire.
 Find out more.

 The tranquil space offers a number of facilities and packages, with a sauna, steam room, foot spa, hot tub, ice fountain, cold plunge tub and barrel sauna providing just the basic facilities.

 Surrounded by 44 acres of woodland, Chevin Country Park Hotel & Spa is the perfect secluded getaway, just 8 miles from Harewood House in Leeds.

 Dining here is really something special too, with their lake-view restaurant (aptly named the Lakeside Restaurant) showcasing beautiful views of the lake and forest surrounding the area.
-Guests can enjoy meals all day long, with food sourced locally, be it breakfast, lunch or dinner – with classic dishes on offer to indulge in.
-Find out more.